 At Waverley Abbey C of E Junior School we believe in the importance of both on-site visitors and off-site education to broaden learning and develop social and life skills.

-As a Church of England school we have regular visits from our local vicar (John Morris) and his supporting youth team.
+As a Church of England school we have regular visits from our local vicars and their supporting youth team.
 We also welcome in the local church team to run interactive assemblies and workshops for all children, helping them to develop their understanding of the Christian faith.